Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 - Establishing the secure connection between the two endpoints

-As part of setting up the connection, you can specify a list of approved accounts to limit access to your private database from the VPC.
+As part of setting up the connection, you can specify a list of approved accounts to limit access to your Heroku Postgres database from the VPC.

 Note that to use this feature, the Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Heroku Postgres database.